MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 ## Hand Mesh as a Tracked Geometry

 The previous section describes a simple but not configurable way to show hand meshes.
-If you need anything more complicated such as drawing a hand mesh with a custom shader, you need to get the meshes as a tracked geometry.
+If you need anything more complicated, such as drawing a hand mesh with a custom shader, you need to get the meshes as a tracked geometry.

 To enable that mode you should call “Set Use Hand Mesh” with “Enabled Tracking Geometry":

 ![Blueprint of event begin play connected to set use hand mesh function with enabled tracking geometry mode](../images/unreal-hand-tracking-img-08.png)

+> [!NOTE]
-Please note that it’s not possible for both modes to be enabled at the same time.
-If you enable one, the another is automatically disabled.
+> It’s not possible for both modes to be enabled at the same time.
+If you enable one, the other is automatically disabled.